observeinc/manifests/README.md

 ```

 Unlike the kustomize method, configuration changes are not picked up
 automatically.
-You must restart pods to pick up the new environment variables:
+You must restart the relevant pods to pick up the new environment variables.
+You can do this by restarting the daemonset(s) and deployment(s) in the `observe` namespace

 ```
 kubectl rollout restart -n observe daemonset